stolostron/multicluster-observability-addon/demo/demoScript.md

 For this demo we will deploy these configurations using a helm chart.
 We've pre-defined the values in `demo/addon-config/values.yaml`

-If I run the deployment command with `--dry-run` we will be able to see the resources that are created
+If I run the deployment command with `--dry-run` we will be able to see the resources that will be created

 RUN `helm upgrade --install addon-config demo/addon-config/ --dry-run`